sciZer0/7/v/README.md

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.

-Below is the table of VTT tokens received by each Contributor per year in total, splitted by years.
+Below is the table of VTT received by each Contributor per year in total, splitted by years.

 <br>

-**Table of VTT Tokens Received by Contributor by Year**
+**Table of VTT Received by Contributor by Year**

 |YEAR|CUT|  ADR |TOKENS|
 |----|---|------|------|